awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 ## Multi\-Value Headers<a name="multi-value-headers"></a>

-If requests from a client or responses from a Lambda function contain headers with multiple values or contains the same header multiple times, you can enable support for multi\-value header syntax\.
-After you enable multi\-value headers, the request and response headers exchanged between the load balancer and the Lambda function use arrays\.
-Otherwise, the load balancer uses the last value it receives\.
+If requests from a client or responses from a Lambda function contain headers with multiple values or contains the same header multiple times, or query parameters with multiple values for the same key, you can enable support for multi\-value header syntax\.
+After you enable multi\-value headers, the headers and query parameters exchanged between the load balancer and the Lambda function use arrays instead of strings\.
+If you do not enable multi\-value header syntax and a header or query parameter has multiple values, the load balancer uses the last value that it receives\.

 **Topics**
 + [Requests with Multi\-Value Headers](#multi-value-headers-request)